IPAF Mobile Elevated Work Platform

 This is due to the PAV being a simpler version of a 1a which operates in the same way as a 3a but without the ability to drive.

-This principle cannot be applied to any other categories due to the operational methods and risks differing significantly between the categories.
+This principle cannot be applied to any other categories due to the operational methods and risks significantly different between the categories.
 For example, if an operator is trained on a 1b only, this MEWP cannot be driven elevated where a 3b can, and the operator would not have been trained on that skill.
 Similarly, if they are trained on a 3b only, they have not been trained on setting up a 1b effectively on spreader pads.

 No, only the operator requires a IPAF training and licence.
 However, the passenger will be required to wear the correct PPE.